LUXER ONE BLOG

 For property managers and ownership groups, the conversation isn’t just about hardware.
 It’s about operations.

 Electronic lockers may solve basic access control needs.
-Smart lockers address:
+Automated lockers address:

 • Staff time spent managing packages